xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 Be aware that `sub_id` is **not** guaranteed to have any specific ordering or structure, even through in practice it will most times look sequential incremental.
 Similar the natural language based splitting is not guaranteed to be deterministic.
-Especially over time with the algorithm being improved it will change.
+Especially over time, as we continue to improve the algorithm, the splitting may change.

 The `properties` field is completely optional.
 It can contain custom data that can be used for filtering and that the system will return when a document is part of the result of a query.